 All safety equipment is provided by the club.
 You will need to bring:

 - Clothes & Shoes (including change) – wear ones you don’t mind getting wet in

 - Drink bottle, snacks

 Dates: Saturday 14, 21, 28 November & 5 December 2020

 Time: 8.30am – 1.30pm

-Cost: $280 – The course cost is $280 per sailor and includes 20 hours of tuition, full personal insurance cover issued by Australian Sailing, a ‘Tackers Pack’ (containing different surprises for each level), daily fruit for morning tea and a sausage sizzle lunch on the final day.
+Cost: $280 per sailor (includes 20 hours of tuition, full personal insurance cover issued by Australian Sailing, a ‘Start Sailing Pack’ and lunch on the final day).

 - Rigging the boat

 - Returning to the beach

 The sessions occur on Sunday mornings and will allow participants to view the boats preparing to race on the water around lunch time.
 This will provide an opportunity for participants to get to know other sailors and boats to aid the transition into the Club if that pathway is desirable.